PPM Software Buyer's Guide

 Our project portfolio is diverse and has a wide variety of people using it.
 Does it take a professional services engagement to change the interface to your PPM suite?

-Over time, portfolio management software also generates a wealth of data and insights organizations rely on to improve their product development and planning processes.
-Organizations can significantly improve collaboration and time-to-market of new initiatives and projects based on the lessons learned.
+Over time, portfolio management software also generates a wealth of data and insights that are critical to improve product development and planning processes.
+Your company can significantly improve collaboration and time-to-market of new initiatives and projects based on the lessons learned.

-Ravetree is a work management software platform that empowers teams to deliver work faster, be more informed, and spend less time searching for information.
+Ravetree is a work management platform that empowers teams to deliver work faster, be more informed, and spend less time searching for information.
 Companies use Ravetree to manage their projects, resources, and creative workflows—all in one place.
 Ravetree eliminates the pain of moving between different applications to find important information, relying on cumbersome spreadsheets, and entering the same data in multiple places.
 It’s easy to get work done with Ravetree!

-Easy Projects is a cloud-based project management platform ideal for fast-moving teams inside mid-sized organizations and Enterprises that have outgrown their current project or task management tools.Easy Projects provides end-to-end work management: every contributing team member, project manager, executive, stakeholder or customer can easily access a user friendly and personalized collaborative workspace.
+Easy Projects is a cloud-based platform ideal for fast-moving teams inside mid-sized organizations and Enterprises that have outgrown their current tools.
+Every contributing team member, manager, executive, stakeholder or customer can easily access a user friendly and personalized collaborative workspace.

 Changepoint PSA software provides services organizations with a structured process for analyzing, tracking and forecasting client opportunities and their requirements.
 Optimize resource utilization and retain satisfied clients.
 By combining resource management, project management and project portfolio management capabilities, Changepoint’s PSA software provides a standardized structure to ensure services projects stay on schedule, remain within budget and address customer needs.